Let’s get ready for your professional headshots!

 Communication

 Tell me anything you want me to know before we get started so we’re both in sync.
-Tell me what you’d like to get out of the session in terms of the look and feel.
+Tell me what you’d like to get out of the session in terms of the look and feel and please share any phobias or concerns as well.

 Scheduling Stressors